How Much Does a Gallon of Water Weigh?

 What changes the weight of water?

 As you'll know from boiling water on the hob, or freezing it into cubes, water can change its state.
-These are extreme examples, but even moderate fluctuations in temperature do have an effect on the behaviour, and therefore the weight, of water.
+These are extreme examples, but even moderate temperature fluctuations affect the behaviour, and therefore the weight, of water.

 Similarly, just as the weight of water would be different on land, at the bottom of the ocean, or on the moon, atmospheric changes have an impact on its mass.